This article is updated quarterly and was last updated in May 2023.

 - Net rentable area

-Direct vacant square feet refers to vacancy in the traditional sense; no tenant is occupying the space and the landlord is not receiving any rent payments for that suite.
-For example, if an office building is 100,000 sf and has a direct vacancy of 10,000 sf, the office building has a direct vacancy rate of 10%.
+Direct vacant square feet refers to vacancy in the traditional sense, meaning that no tenant is occupying the space and the landlord is not receiving any rent payments for that suite.
+For example, if an office building is 100,000 square feet and has a direct vacancy of 10,000 square feet, the office building has a direct vacancy rate of 10%.

 Sublease available square feet follows the same set of principles but has a few differences.
 First, the term “available” is used instead of “vacant” because, with a sublease, it’s possible that the original tenant is still occupying the space while they are trying to find a sublessee.
 Second, the original tenant will still be paying rent to the landlord, even if they are not occupying the space.
-However, because sublease space contributes to the supply and demand in the market it is included in the vacancy rate calculation.
+However, only vacant sublease space is included in the vacancy rate calculation.

 When calculating vacancy, it is important to only include “currently” vacant or available space and not “upcoming” or “expected.”
 This is essential to accurately find what the vacancy rate is today.